 If you would like to find out more about the history of Durris, there are accounts from 1791 written by Rev. William Strachan.
-Our Church Elder Mr. William Blackhall also recently wrote an article about growing up in Durris since 1940 for our newsletter available here.
+Local historian Robin Jackson published in 2019 a comprehensive book on "The Parish of Durris - Some Historical Sketches" which is available to view and download digitally here.

 Furthermore, the "Annals of Lower Deeside", written by John A. Henderson and published in 1892 contains a history of Drumoak and Durris.
 You can download a copy of this book here.